parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 1.18)	Refresh the page occasionally until the **Status Check** column changes to **2/2 checks passed** for your instance.
 This means we can now log into the instance.

-> **NOTE:** There are several 'statuses' this column can have.
-2/2 checks passed is the final status.
+> **NOTE:** There are several states this column can have. `2/2 checks passed` is the final status.
 So, if you see anything else in the **Status Check** column, the instance is not ready to go.

 ![img46](doc_images/img46.jpg)